 Ahn-drea's/Jesse's apartment.
 Ahn-drea and Jesse arrive home and immediately put Hannah to bed.
-Jesse tells her it meant a lot to his family that they celebrated Day of the Dead with them.
-Ahn-drea grimaces as she clutches the crucifix necklace.
+Jesse tells her it meant a lot to his family that they celebrated Day of the Dead with them, but Ahn-drea grimaces as she clutches the crucifix necklace.
 She tells Jesse that she wants Hannah to feel connected to his family and heritage...though not really, because she then announces that Hannah is Jewish.
 Jesse chuckles and says he thought they already went over this.
 Ahn-drea says she doesn't want a cross around her daughter's neck and insists that a person can't be Jewish and Catholic.
 Jesse argues that Hannah is both, but Ahn-drea looks confused and asks, "But what does that mean?"
 A weary Jesse tells her they'll figure it out, but not tonight...so she snaps, "When?" then lumbers off to the bedroom without waiting for an answer.
 OMFG why are these two dullards still on the show?
-And why is the guy who plays Jesse getting billing as a regular cast member in the opening credits when his only dialogue consists of him bickering with Ahn-drea?
-I'm sooo ready for them and their baby to be shipped off to Connecticut for good.
+And, for that matter, why is the guy who plays Jesse getting billing as a regular cast member in the opening credits when his only dialogue consists of him bickering with Ahn-drea?
+I'm sooo ready for them and their spawn to be shipped off to Connecticut for good.

 Desert.
 Clare and David are nestled inside their sleeping bags beside a campfire.
 She asks him if he has any protection, and he shows her the 200 condoms leftover from high school he didn't need 'cause he was with Donna.
-Haha!
+Bwahahaha!
 The two start getting it on, and they're so engrossed in their foreplay that they miss seeing the bright UFO that flies directly over them.